LABSN-pubs/2018-pupil-lisdiff/pubs/manuscript/manuscript.md

 matched pairs of subjects aligned; a more conservative between-groups _F_-test did not change the results.-->

+## Post-hoc analyses {#posthocs}

+To further test the relationship between pupillary responses and auditory spatial abilities, post-hoc comparisons were made between summary measures of each subject’s pupillary response, and each subject’s component scores on the full Speech, Spatial, and Qualities of Hearing assessment [SSQ; @SSQ].
+Summary pupillometry measures were also compared to each subject’s scores on a range of behavioral measures representing binaural health: binaural masking level differences with in-phase noise and in-phase or anti-phase signals (500 Hz signal; $N_0S_0$ and $N_0S_\pi$), frequency modulation detection thresholds (500 Hz; monaural), interaural time- and level-difference detection thresholds (ITD/ILD), alternating interaural phase detection thresholds (low-frequency temporal fine structure test), and two versions of the Coordinate Response Measure task (CRM; spatially separated or co-located talkers).
+The summary pupillometry measures computed were mean peak amplitude, mean peak latency, and mean area under the curve (AUC).
+The difference in AUC between attention conditions (switch minus maintain) was also computed.

 # Results

 ## Response accuracy